influxdata/docs-v2/content/influxdb/v2.0/get-started.md

 To mount an InfluxDB configuration file and use it from within Docker:

-1. follow the steps above in ["Persist data outside the InfluxDB container"](#persist-data-outside-the-influxdb-container).
+1. Follow the steps above in ["Persist data outside the InfluxDB container"](#persist-data-outside-the-influxdb-container).

 2. Use the command below to generate the default configuration file on the host file system: